in28minutes/in28minutes.github.io/devops-roadmap.md

     description:
     icon: lni-download
 objectives:
-  - DevOps
+  - Get Started with DevOps
-  - Hands-on
+  - Go Hands-On with 6 Different DevOps Tools
-  - Docker
+  - Create Containers with Docker
-  - Kubernetes
+  - Orchestrate Kubernetes Cluster
-  - Azure DevOps
+  - Simplify DevOps with Azure DevOps
-  - Terraform
+  - Create Cloud Infrastructure with Terraform
-  - Ansible
+  - Configure Your Cloud VMs using Ansible
 testimonials:
   - name: Learner
     comment: The best instructor of Udemy!
 This is a great course to understand about DevOps, the involved concepts, and to apply the concepts.